6 of the best broadband and TV deals right now

 Another Irish provider that offers good value is Pure Telecom.

-For just €35 a month for the entire first year you can get unlimited 500Mbps pure fibre broadband.
+For just €35 a month for the entire first year you can get unlimited 500Mbps full fibre broadband.
 After this the price rises to a respectable €55 a month.
 And there is no sign-up fee.

 Virgin Media

-Virgin offers high-speed broadband and TV over a large geographical area, thanks to its own infrastructure and its new deal with SIRO, which allows Virgin to offer its services to even more customers, particularly those in smaller cities.
+Virgin Media offers high-speed broadband and TV over a large geographical area, thanks to its own infrastructure and its deal with SIRO, which allows Virgin to offer its services to even more customers, particularly those in smaller cities.

-For an extra €15 a month i.e. €50 a month for the first year, you can add a TV package that comes with over 100 TV channels.
-After the first year is up the price goes up to €104 a month.
+For an extra €15 a month i.e. €55 a month for the first year, you can add a basic TV package that comes with close to 50 TV channels.
+After the first year is up the price rises to €95 a month.
+Again, if you agree to a two-year contract you can get a cheaper price of €50 a month for the two years.

 Vodafone